 - Limit the number of times fungicides of the same group (same FRAC code) are applied in a single year.
-Examples of fungicide modes of actions: Rovral and Nevado are dicarboximides [FRAC group 2] and Cabrio and Abound are strobilurins [FRAC group 11] (see Fungicide Mode of Action chart for additional resistance management program help). - Always tank mix benzimidazoles, hydroxyanilides or dicarboximides with a broad spectrum fungicide such as captan to control resistant strains. - Alternate fungicidal mode of action at each spray.
+Examples of fungicide modes of actions: Rovral and Nevado are dicarboximides [FRAC group 2] and Cabrio and Abound are strobilurins [FRAC group 11] (see Fungicide Mode of Action chart for additional resistance management program help). - Always tank mix dicarboximide [FRAC group 2] and hydroxyanilide [FRAC group 17] fungicides with a broad-spectrum fungicide such as captan to control resistant strains. - Alternate fungicidal mode of action at each spray.